timarney/htm-ssr-demo/README.md

 Failing back to HTML without needing to write plain HTML feels ideal.
 Simple things like looping over data is a must have for me.
 I don't want to learn another templating language.
 I want to use JS to map over lists etc...
 I want to be able to write **Components** to break markup into small chunks that can be used when rendered with Node or a client side app i.e. this could be as simple as a button component server rendered and alsoe used within a React app.

-I plan on updating this repo to demo use case soon.

-## Use Case 2
-Can't talk about this yet :)